tink-crypto/tink/docs/OBJC-HOWTO.md

         the App Store you should generate a framework that includes only the ARM architectures and link it to your binary.

-3. Unzip Tink\_framework.zip into your Xcode project folder:
+3. Unzip Tink\_framework.zip into your Xcode project folder.

     ```sh
     unzip bazel-bin/objc/Tink_framework.zip -d /path/to/your/project/folder/